-In relation to both the requested data for (part year) 2022 and the breakdown for children, I am refusing to confirm or deny whether the information sought exists or is held by Police Scotland in terms of section 18 of the Act.
+In relation to both the requested data for (part year) 2022 and the breakdown for under 18 year olds, I am refusing to confirm or deny whether the information sought exists or is held by Police Scotland in terms of section 18 of the Act.
 I must also advise you that specific information such as the age group of those individuals in receipt of such notices will not be discussed in the public domain.